jamjpan/Cargo/README.md

-# Cargo - a library for evaluating online ridesharing matching algorithms.
+# Cargo - A Ridesharing Algorithms Evaluation Library

 Dynamic ridesharing is a type of vehicle routing problem (VRP) closely related to the variants known as PDPTW (or VRPPDTW) and DARP (dial-a-ride).